google-site-verification: googlee16c7726ecc34510.html

 Period 1 (Issued: July 15, 2022)

-The city is in substantial compliance with 52 of 78 mandates that have been reviewed to date.
+The city is in substantial compliance with 57 of 78 mandates that have been reviewed to date.
+This represents 73 percent of the 78 mandates in the consent decree.
 These are significant achievements for APD, AFR, CSC and the city.
-Of the 26 mandates that are not yet in substantial compliance, 19 are partially compliant on the right track.
+Of the 21 mandates that are not yet in substantial compliance, 20 are partially compliant and on the right track.

-As the monitorship moves into year three onwards, the Monitor’s assessments for each reporting period will include “operational integrity” evaluations to determine whether APD, AFR and CSC have substantially complied with the operational or functional aspects of the consent decree’s mandates for that period, and the Monitor will also provide a summary assessment of operational integrity for each of the seven sections of the consent decree.
+The Monitor’s assessments for each reporting period now include “operational integrity” evaluations to determine whether APD, AFR and CSC have substantially complied with the operational or functional aspects of the consent decree’s mandates for that period, and the Monitor will provide a summary assessment of operational integrity for each of the seven sections of the consent decree.

 Police Progress